logicminds/logicminds.github.io/content/post/pdk_gems.md

 ```

-Once you create this file you need to run `pdk update` and follow prompts or `pdk update --force` to blindly accept changes.
+Once you create this file you need to run `pdk update` and follow the prompts or `pdk update --force` to blindly accept changes.

 This will modify the Gemfile like so: